The Chief Justice

 The Civil Recording Section

 The Civil Recording Section is in charge matters concerning the collection, coding, indexing and procedural initial review of documents pertaining to civil cases, safekeeping of documents and evidence before case allotment and the allotment of cases.

 The Criminal Recording Section is in charge of the collection, coding, indexing and procedural initial review of documents pertaining to criminal cases, safekeeping of documents and evidence before case allotment and the allotment of cases.

 The Documentation Section

 The Documentation Section is in charge of the safekeeping of official seals, the reception, distribution, printing, and the planning and writing of minutes of various meetings.

 The Research and Evaluation Section is in charge of the drafting of the annual work schedule, research and development, inspection, evaluation, and document inspection.

 The General Affairs Section is in charge of the income and payment of expenses, organizing the income and outlay of monies, and also the purchase, safekeeping and maintenance of properties and construction projects.

 The Data Section

-The Data Section is in charge of the collection, analysis and safekeeping of judgment data, selection and publication of precedents, the editing of resolutions of the Civil and Criminal Divisions Conference and the management of the library.
+The Data Section is in charge of the collection, analysis and safekeeping of judgment data, selection and publication of precedents, the editing of resolutions of the Civil and Criminal Divisions Conference, filing of correspondences and documents, and the management of the library.